Radiation for Dogs

 Osteosarcoma and Radiation

-For patients with bone cancer who are not good candidates for surgery in addition to radiation, survival time with radiation therapy and chemotherapy combined is about 9 months on average.8
+For patients with bone cancer who are not good candidates for surgery in addition to radiation, survival time with radiation therapy and chemotherapy combined is about nine months on average.8

 Radiation alone can also provide excellent pain relief for bone cancer patients.

-Average survival time for osteosarcoma patients without treatment is about 2 months.11
+The average survival time for osteosarcoma patients without treatment is about two months.11

 Mast Cell Tumors and Radiation